About Bracknell Forest Council

 2. Enterprise service management for marketing, HR, finance, facilities

 A total of 65 agents were onboarded.
-Bracknell customised and branded the support portal to be called ‘Toto’.
-A specialised communications team was set up to create awareness about the re-branded IT support model.
+Bracknell customized and branded the support portal to be called ‘Toto’.
+A specialized communications team was set up to create awareness about the re-branded IT support model.
 Email campaigns and educational posters were used to build awareness and increase product adoption amongst end-users.
 Gradually, employees were encouraged to adopt the service portal instead of relying on traditional channels such as email, phone calls etc.

 Impact of Freshservice